Behaviour Change

 As a starting point, I always refer people to Susan Michie’s Behaviour Change Wheel and the COM-B model.[2]
 The reason for this is because I have yet to find another model of behaviour change that doesn’t fit into this model.
 Motivation theories fit neatly into it, organisational maturity models fit into it, professional development models fit into it… you name it.
 This is in effect because the COM-B model is (in my eyes) a second-tier model that abstracts away from the detail of the components of behaviour, allowing those to fall into place below it.
 If you’ve found otherwise, I’m curious to hear what the situation was, but for now I’ll get into the details of this model with the recommendations that you read her papers.

-Capability is your individual ability to do something; it is about how your internal ability interacts with the world.
-Opportunity is about your environmental enabling factors; it is about how the external world interacts with you.
-Motivation is your internal will and desires; it is about how your most internal thoughts and feelings interact with themselves, how they interact with your interaction with the world, or how they interact with how the world interacts with you.
+Motivation is your internal will and desires; it is about how your most internal thoughts, habits, impulses, beliefs, and feelings interact with themselves; it is about how they interact with your interaction with the world, or how they interact with how the world interacts with you. (you -> you+world & you -> you+you)

 These components break down further, as as so.